HARA: A Hierarchical Approach for Robust Rotation Averaging: Method

 \subsection{Edge filtering}

-Assuming that the initial solution from the spanning tree is sufficiently accurate, we try to filter as many outlier edges as possible by checking whether or not they conform to the initial solution.
+Having obtained an initial solution $(\mathbf{R}_i^\text{est}$ for $i$ = 1, 2, $\dots, n)$ from the spanning tree in Section \ref{subsec:initialization_full}, we next filter potential outlier edges in the full rotation graph before optimizing the solution.
+This is done by checking whether or not each edge conforms to the initial solution.
 Specifically, we consider edge $(j,k)$ as an outlier and exclude it from the further operations if the following condition is met:

 where $\tau$ is some threshold (we set $\tau=1$ in this work).

 While this filtering step often enhances the robustness for moderate outlier ratios ($< 0.3$), we found that it sometimes worsens the accuracy for higher outlier ratios.
 Therefore, we skip this step when we deem the outlier ratio to be too high.
 In practice, we assume that this is the case when the median of the loop errors from all sampled triplets is larger than $1$ (see the implementation detail 3 of Section \ref{subsec:initialization_full}).